 but first… THE WRONG WAY(S) Because the “right way” to do something is by definition not the wrong way, let us begin with some glowing examples of the wrong way to tie down your kayak (or canoe, or SUP, or lumber, or IKEA furniture… a transferrable life skill!)
 We’ve seen a lot of cringe-worthy tie […]

 Tightening sinew while lashing and sewing can do some damage to your fingers and hands if they get rubbed too hard.
 While we usually get creative with athletic tape (once a rock climber, always a rock climber), we have recently recommended students bring a pair of fingerless gloves to save their hands.
 But most fingerless work […]

-Back in the day, kayak builders used sharp stones and basic metal tools to cut driftwood for kayak frames.
+Back in the day, qayaq builders used sharp stones and basic metal tools to cut driftwood for frames.
 Needless to say, this would take awhile.
 We’ve modernized the process just enough to fit our workshops in 9 short days.Below is the list of hand-tools each participant is responsible for bringing.
-We have done our best to distill down […]
+We have done our best to distill down only […]